-Lima beans can be harvested in the the shelling stage or the dry stage.
+Lima beans can be harvested in the shelling stage or the dry stage.
 Shelling limas are ready for harvest after the pod has changed color and the beans have plumped, but before the pods and seeds have dried.
 Dry lima beans are ready for harvest when the pods are dry and brittle and the seeds inside are hard.

-Lima beans can be harvested early, as baby limas, or as fully mature dry beans.
+Lima beans can be harvested in the shelling stage, as fresh baby limas, or as fully mature dry beans.
 Baby limas are a great addition to dishes such as succotash and stir fries.
 Mature lima beans, sometimes called butter beans, possess the versatility of dry beans and can be used for stews, soups, pasta dishes, and more.

 Viable seed can be harvested from a single plant.
 To maintain a variety over time, save seeds from between 10-25 plants.